 "Satanas" is another fast-paced song that spews blasphemy in a most unholy way.
-This

-The next one causes the album to lose a little steam, as I don't see the value of a
+The next one causes the album to lose a little steam, as I don't see the value

-riffs on this nonsense.
+such decent riffs on this nonsense.

 "Deathtrash" continues this downward trend, as the lyrics are more self-descriptive